Empress Xiaoshengxian: Kangxi era

-In 1705, aged thirteen, when she went to the capital, just at the time, it so happened, that the ladies of the nobility were there awaiting selection to the palace.
-She followed them to watch the excitement, and the door guards let her in, thinking she was one of the candidates.
-It was only when the selection began, and the leading officials found that she was not on the list.
+In 1705, aged thirteen, when she went to the capital, it so happened that the ladies of noble birth were there awaiting selection to the palace.
+She followed them to watch the excitement, and the door guards let her in, thinking that she was one of the candidates.
+It was only when the selection began that the leading officials found out that she was not on the list.
 They told Yinzhen, the fourth son of the Kangxi Emperor, who asked them to include her in the last group.
 She was then selected because of her regular features and tall figure.
-She was then sent to the prince's resident and received the title of "Gege".
+She was then sent to the prince's residence and received the title of Gege.

 She was, however, not in the prince's good graces.
-He apart from his official wife, favoured his concubines Li, Geng, and Nian.
-In the summer of 1710, he developed a disease that made his attendants unwilling to be too close to him.
-She nevertheless looked after him day and night, and he recovered from the illness after two months.
-He was grateful to her for her loyalty, and the following year on 25 September 1711, she gave birth to his fourth son, Prince Hongli.
+He, apart from his primary wife, favoured his concubines Li, Geng, and Nian.
+In summer 1710, he developed a disease that made his attendants unwilling to be too close to him.
+She, however, looked after him day and night, and he recovered from the illness after two months.
+He was grateful to her for her loyalty, and the following year, on 25 September 1711, she gave birth to his fourth son, Prince Hongli.
 Soon after the birth, she fell out of favor again.

-In 1722, Prince Yinzhen, who was made Prince Yong, invited the Kangxi Emperor to his residence, Yuanmingyuan, where he met his grandson, eleven year-old Prince Hongli, and took him to his own palace to rear him, and the two lived together for six months.
-The Kangxi Emperor's love for Hongli was sufficient to raise her status, whom the emperor had once given an audition and praised as "a person with good fortune".
+In 1722, Prince Yinzhen, who was made Prince Yong, invited the Kangxi Emperor to his residence, Yuanmingyuan, where he met his grandson, eleven year-old Prince Hongli, and took him to his own palace to rear him; the two lived together for six months.
+The Kangxi Emperor's love for Hongli was sufficient to raise the future Empress Xiaoshengxian's status, whom the emperor had once given an audition and praised as "a person with good fortune".

 Yongzheng era

 The Kangxi Emperor died on 20 December 1722 and was succeeded by Yinzhen, who was enthroned as the Yongzheng Emperor.
 On 28 March 1723, Lady Niohuru was granted the title "Consort Xi".
 In 1730, she was elevated to "Noble Consort Xi".
-When the Yongzheng Emperor's empress consort, Empress Xiaojingxian, died on 29 October 1731, Noble Consort Xi was placed in charge of the emperor's harem because she was the highest rank consort in that time.
+When the Yongzheng Emperor's empress consort, Empress Xiaojingxian, died on 29 October 1731, Noble Consort Xi was placed in charge of the emperor's harem because she was the highest ranking consort at that time.